Kibrael/RPG/python/boons_and_curses.md

 **Acquiring Curses**
 Curses are bestowed for a low attribute score, using an untrained skill, interaction with powerful forces, received as part of a story.

+Note: boons that only have bonuses at higher tiers IE no tier 1/2 effects, first effect is on tier 3

 ### Boon Lists